Alan McCombes: Environmental activity

 In the 2010s, McCombes moved to Perthshire to work for the John Muir Trust which works to defend wild land, enhance habitats and encourage people of all ages and backgrounds to connect with wild places.
 In 2014, he and Roz Paterson published Restless Land: A Radical Journey Through Scotland's History.
+He worked for the John Muir Trust for 12 years as Communications Editor, Media Manager and Public Affairs Manager before stepping down in July 2024.